albertcroig/Stewart-SVG-Projection-js/README.md

 + **rotationAxisOffset**: distance in the x axis from the origin to the center of rotation of the platform.
 Default=250

 - **rodLength**: The length of the rod attached to the servo horn and the platform.
 Default=130
 - **hornLength**: The length of the servo horn attached to the motor shaft and the rod.
-Default=50
+Default=40
 - **hornDirection**: The horn direction indicates if the servo horn is rotated to the left or to the right.
 0=right, 1=left, Default=0
 - **servoRange**: A valid range for the servo motors to rotate.
 A typical low-cost servo has 180° working space.
 The value is an array [minAngle, maxAngle].
-Default=[-pi/2, pi/2]
+Default=[-pi/3, pi/3]
 - **servoRangeVisible**: A boolean if the servo range should be visible in the drawing.
 Default=false
 - **baseRadius + baseRadiusOuter**: When a hexagonal stewart platform is used, the `baseRadiusOuter` is used to draw the base plate in accordance to the [description](https://raw.org/research/inverse-kinematics-of-a-stewart-platform/).
 - **platformRadius + platformRadiusOuter**: When a hexagonal stewart platform is used, the `platformRadiusOuter` is used to draw the platform plate in accordance to the [description](https://raw.org/research/inverse-kinematics-of-a-stewart-platform/).
-- **shaftDistance + ankerDistance**: For a circular platform this indicates the radial distance of pairs of rod ankers between the shafts on the base plate and the platform plate.
-For hexagonal platforms this indicates the distance from the middle of a side to attach the rod ankers.
-Default=20
+- **shaftDistance + ankerDistance**: Indicates the distance from the middle of a side to attach the rod ankers.
+Default=22.5
 - **platformTurn**: A boolean for hexagonal platforms to indicate if the platform shall look into the same direction as the base plate.
-Default=true
+Default=false

 ### Animation options
-These options can be modified at the animation.js file, when the constructor function of the animation object is defined.
+The following options can be modified at the animation.js file, when the constructor function of the animation object is defined:
 - **drawingSize**: Size of the drawing projected onto the wall.
 Default value is 300, so the size of the drawing window is a square of 300mmx300mm.
 Default=300
 - **drawingSpeed**: Speed of the animation (in units per second) of the animation.
 Take in account that, as it gets increased, the drawing of the SVG becomes less precise.
 However, it's only a visual matter.
 Default=0.1
 - **realDraw**: Determine if the path drawing is going to start as the end result or as the live draw.
 Default=false

+This next option is located inside the `drawPath` function in the `Animation.prototype`.
+- **steps**: Number of vertices that contain the shapes of the path drawn.
+Increase for better resolution, decrease for better performance.
+Deafult=400

-### Servo calibration values (for arduino board)
+### Servo values download (for arduino board)

 Each servo has its own calibration values that have to be found in a real life test.
-This variable is an object and can is located inside Animation.prototype, on the downloadServoAngles function.
+This variable is an object and can is located inside `Animation.prototype`, on the `downloadServoAngles` function.
 Modify the arrays on it according to your platform servos.
 Each position of the elements in the array corresponds to the servo number.

 - **middlePos**:
 - **amplitude**:
 - **direction**: What is considered positive angles.
 In this case, it should remain the same for everyone because it is hard coded like that, where the uneven indexes have a mirrored rotation value.
 Default=[1, -1, 1, -1, 1, -1]

+This next option is located inside the `getAnimationAnglesBtn` click event in the main.js script.
+- **steps**: Choose the number of resulting steps to calculate.
+The more steps, the better precision (up until certain limit).
+This number is before applying the modifications to the resulting values, so the end result is always going to be smaller than what you input.
+Default=2800 with remove redundant option, 2050 without remove redundant option.

 ## Acknowledgements
 This project includes code from other open source projects: